 With over 3,500 species of blossoming plants, bromeliads are a charming choice for decorating any home or office interior.
-Plus, most bromeliads are easy to care for and don’t require too much pruning throughout their lifetimes.
+Plus, bromeliads offer a host of benefits including being easy to care for and don’t require too much pruning throughout their lifetimes.
 As a result, they make the perfect choice for anyone who’s looking for a houseplant that makes a big impact with minimal effort.
 Here we’ll take you through our essential tips for when and how to prune Bromeliad plants at home.

 - Pruning Bromeliad Plants — The Essentials